xsuite/xfields/examples/beambeam_rigid_bunch/design.md

 its scalar fields.
 The rigid-bunch wrapper matches the opposing bunch on the periodic `zeta` grid, selects its centroid, population and covariance, and, in coherent mode, adds the matched own-beam covariance before calling the helper.
-The bunch-matching code is multibunch-specific and does not need to be added to the scalar element.
+The bunch-matching code is rigid-bunch-specific and does not need to be added to the scalar element.

 For coherent tracking, the effective covariance is the sum of the matched own